Supakrit65/Project-Turtle-Game-6410545789/README.md

-# disclaimer! all the source code are in 'project source code forder'
+# Disclaimer! all the source code are in 'project source code forder'

 # Feast of Turtle